thomaskrut/quizparov-2/README.md

 [ ] Language setting
 [ ] Display name of opening
 [ ] Visual representation of lines
-[ ] Backend for handling user accounts and storing repertoires
+[ ] Backend service for handling user accounts and storing repertoires
 [ ] Setting for number of moves considered by opponent
 [ ] Setting for maximum depth
 [ ] Option to select multiple moves in a position